 Your green card will expire 10 years after it was issued.
 You will need to renew it or apply to become a citizen; both of these take many months and cost hundreds of dollars.
 This means you need to start several months before your green card expires.
 You can find more information about what is needed at www.uscis.gov.
-If you do not get your green card renewed by the time it expires and you have not become a U.S. citizen, you will not have documentation that you can legally work in the U.S. and will not be able to get financial aid, renew a driver's license or do many other things that require you are a legal immigrant.
+If you do not get your green card renewed by the time it expires and you have not become a U.S. citizen, you will not have documentation that you can legally work in the U.S. and will not be able to get financial aid, renew a driver's license or do many other things that require you to show that you have legal immigration status.
+Don't lose your green card; it costs hundreds of dollars to get a new copy, the forms to request a replacement are really complicated and it takes many months for your new card to arrive.
 There are low cost non-profit agencies that can assist you with the application to become a citizen or renew your green card.
 You can find one in your area at texaslawhelp.org/legal-help/legal-help-finder.
 If you have a criminal record or have trouble understanding the forms, you should seek the help of these agencies or an immigration attorney.